ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

     </div>
   </div>
 </div>
-Furthermore, the image is particularly poignant when considered in conversation with the previous image of a residential school, since indigenous children in residential schools were frequently punished and abused for attempting to maintain the traditions of their people, including language and clothing.
+<br>Furthermore, the image is particularly poignant when considered in conversation with the previous image of a residential school, since indigenous children in residential schools were frequently punished and abused for attempting to maintain the traditions of their people, including language and clothing.
 The use of indigenous peoples and imagery as “mascots” is an affront that continues to be perpetrated – and fought against by indigenous peoples across North America – today.
 Examples of cultural appropriation, wherein settlers steal aspects of minority clothing, cultural expressions and symbols, ways of knowing, and more, also remain prevalent to this day.<br><br>

 <div class="container">